Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 The Penalty Structure

 $25,000 per form, per year.
-This is the base penalty under IRC Section 6038A(d) for failure to file, filing late, or filing with incomplete or inaccurate information.
+That's the base penalty under IRC Section 6038A(d) for failure to file, late filing, or filing with incomplete information.
+Not adjusted for inflation.
+It's been $25,000 since the regulation took effect.

-Why Chinese Founders Are Disproportionately Affected
+Why Chinese Founders Get Hit Hardest

 Get structural patterns other founders miss